iptv-org/iptv/FAQ.md

 ### Why some streams have empty id?
 Because the stream does not have enough information available.
 If you know, let us know its official name, the language it broadcasts and the country where it originates.

-### What is a "daily update" and why is benefit for this playlist?
+### What is a "daily update" and why are the benefits for this playlist?
 A "daily update" is maintenance to check the status of the playlist operation, as well as to hide streams from the playlist if they have access problems.